hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 - Building a `__key` from constituent attributes, eg. if `__key` has 2 attributes, we could convert `__key.a1=X and __key.a2=Y` to `__key=(X,Y)`.
   TODO: maybe we already do that?

-### Functional Design
-#### Summary of Functionality

-Provide a list of functions user(s) can perform.

-#### Additional Functional Design Topics

-Provide functional design details that are pertinent to this specific design spec.
-Use the h3 heading tag to distinguish topic titles.

-##### Notes/Questions/Issues

-- Document notes, questions, and issues identified with this functional design topic.
-- List drawbacks - why should we *not* do this?
-If applicable, list mitigating factors that may make each drawback acceptable.
-Investigate the consequences of the proposed change onto other areas of Hazelcast.
-If other features are impacted, especially UX, list this impact as a reason not to do the change.
-If possible, also investigate and suggest mitigating actions that would reduce the impact.
-You can for example consider additional validation testing, additional documentation or doc changes, new user research, etc.
-- What parts of the design do you expect to resolve through the design process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this document that could be addressed in the future independently of the solution that comes out of this change?
-- How does this functionality impact/augment our Viridian Cloud offering?
-- What changes, if any, are needed in Viridian to explose this functionality?

-Use the ⚠️ or ❓icon to indicate an outstanding issue or question, and use the ✅ or ℹ️ icon to indicate a resolved issue or question.

-### User Interaction
-#### API design and/or Prototypes

-Listing of associated prototypes (latest versions) and any API design samples.
-How do we teach this?

-Explain the proposal as if it was already included in the project and you were teaching it to an end-user, or a Hazelcast team member in a different project area.

-Consider the following writing prompts:
-- Which new concepts have been introduced to end-users?
-Can you provide examples for each?
-- How would end-users change their apps or thinking to use the change?
-- Are there new error messages introduced?
-Can you provide examples?
-- Are there new deprecation warnings?
-Can you provide examples?
-- How are clusters affected that were created before this change?
-Are there migrations to consider?
-- How can this be leveraged in Viridian Cloud?

-#### Client Related Changes
-Please identify if any client code change is required.
-If so, please provide a list of client code changes.
-The changes may include API changes, serialization changes or other client related code changes.

-Please notify the APIs team if any change is documented in this section.
-The changes may need to be handled for non-Java clients as well.

 ### Technical Design